Skip to content

 View

 When initializing the SDK RUM Configuration, you can enable enableNativeUserView to automatically collect Native Views.
-Since React Native Views provide extensive libraries to create screen navigation, manual collection is supported by default.
-You can use the following methods to manually start and stop views.
+Since React Native Views provide extensive libraries for creating screen navigation, manual collection is supported by default.
+You can manually start and stop views using the following methods.

 Custom View